Terminated on Your Day Off: Can This Really Happen?

 While an employer can fire you on your day off, there are some restrictions on how much advance notice your employer must give you.
 Under the federal Worker Adjustment and Retraining Notification (WARN) Act, most businesses with 100 or more employees must provide at least 60 days’ notice before closing a plant or initiating mass layoffs.
 However, even if your employer must give you at least 60 days’ notice before firing you, they can submit their required notice on your day off.

 At-Will Employment: What is It?

 At-will employment means your employer can fire you for essentially any reason, unless it violates anti-discrimination laws or your employment contract.
 Most states, including Tennessee, follow the at-will employment doctrine.

 Most workers in Tennessee are at-will employees.
 Government workers and some unionized businesses may have more protections, but these groups represent a small portion of Tennessee’s workforce.

 Can You Get Fired for Refusing to Work Overtime?

 In at-will employment states, your employer has the right to fire you for refusing to work overtime.
 However, your employer must pay you extra for overtime unless you qualify as an exempt employee under the Fair Labor Standards Act.
 Contact an employment lawyer immediately if your employer forces you to work overtime and does not pay you accordingly.

 Get Help From our Employment Lawyer in Nashville, TN

 While Tennessee employers have significant authority over their workers, you also have rights.
-The Nashville employment lawyers with Employment and Consumer Law Group are committed to protecting the rights of Tennessee workers.
+The Nashville employment lawyers with Employment and Commerce Law Group are committed to protecting the rights of Tennessee workers.
 If you have questions about a labor matter, call us today or visit our contact page for a free consultation.